 SUBMISSIONS

+Thank you for your interest in submitting to Kate Nash Literary Agency.
 We’re always on the lookout for great stories to share with the world.
 We welcome approaches from both debut and published authors, across many genres, from any background.

 Please approach us about full length work only.
 We cannot consider and do not represent short stories or novellas.